juliangut/slim-routing/README.md

 }
 ```

+_Mind that a single transformer can transform one or several parameters_

 ### Route mapping

 Routes can be defined in two basic ways: by writing them down in definition files of various formats or directly defined in attributes on controller classes